Not only the mums but there are also other Fall Flowers for Containers that you can grow for a great show of colors in autumn!

 USDA Zones: 4-11

-Dainty white flowers of sweet autumn clematis start to open from late summer until late fall and even up to winters in warm climates, spreading intensely sweet scent into the air.
-Grow this vine in a medium to a large sized container and provide support through the trellis.
+Dainty white flowers of sweet autumn clematis start to open from late summer until late fall and even up to winters in warm climates, spreading their sweet scent into the air.

 USDA Zones: 5-9

-Caryopteris is known for its deep blue flowers and greyish-green leaves with tiny silver veins.
+Caryopteris is known for its deep blue flowers and grayish-green leaves with tiny silver veins.
 Its aromatic foliage and nectar-rich blooms make it the perfect choice for attracting pollinators.
-Provide your Caryopteris shrub rich, neutral soil and full sun.

 USDA Zones: 6-11

 Pansies are no doubt the best container flowers.
-They’re super easy to grow, and in moderate climates, they bloom year round.
-From spring to fall and even in winters (in warm climates) you can grow pansies.
+They’re super easy to grow, and in moderate climates, they bloom year-round.

 USDA Zones: 3-8

 Rudbeckia blooms from summer to fall until the end of October.
-Typically, a summer flower, it can transform your fall flower garden with exciting yellow; other colors are also available.
-Two particular varieties that deserve mention is ‘Autumn Sun’ and ‘Autumn Colors.’
+Typically, a summer flower, it can transform your fall flower garden with exciting yellow—other colors are also available.

 USDA Zones: 3-11

-Just like mums, asters respond to the shortened days of fall by giving a blanket of small daisylike blooms.
-Since they are colorful and full of nectar, they bring bees, butterflies, and color to your garden till late autumn and even winters in frost-free zones when most of your summer blooms have faded off.
+Just like mums, asters respond to the shortened days of fall by giving a blanket of small daisy-like blooms.
+Full of nectar, they bring bees, butterflies, and color to your garden.

 11. Million Bells